 Good technique gets us in the right position and gets the timing right so we can hit THROUGH bad lighting conditions.
 How many of us have practiced low serving with our eyes closed to check if our swing is 100% grooved?

-In a book by Judy Hashman, she devoted a chapter to tactics to beat poor conditions (bad lighting, low roofs, fast/slow shuttles etc).
-As a Champion playing at a time when well-designed sports centres were rare, she decided to work out tactics that would not only negate the conditions but also give her an advantage over her ill-prepared opponents.
+In a book by Judy Hashman, she devoted a chapter to tactics to beat poor conditions (bad lighting, low roofs, fast/slow shuttles, etc).
+As a Champion playing at a time when well-designed sports centers were rare, she decided to work out tactics that would not only negate the conditions but also give her an advantage over her ill-prepared opponents.

 Let’s stop worrying about what we cannot do anything about, and spend time on improving our badminton!